Current missions

 The Netherlands monitors the airspace of the eastern flank of NATO territory by means of fighter aircraft.
 It does so in rotation with 16 other NATO allies under the name Air Policing (AP).

-The RNLAF gathers information on the eastern flank of NATO territory by means of three Dutch MQ-9 Reapers operating in Romania.
+The RNLAF gathers information on the eastern flank of NATO territory by means of 2 Dutch MQ-9 Reapers operating in Romania.
 Some 40 Dutch military personnel are stationed at a military base in the Romanian municipality of Luna.
 They maintain and monitor the unmanned aircraft and the required signals.
 Flying the Reapers and the processing of the information collected is done from Leeuwarden Air Base and involves some 100 military personnel.

 Red Sea

+The Netherlands supplies staff officers to the EU's Operation Aspides, which aims to ensure freedom of navigation in the Red Sea.
 The Netherlands also supplies staff officers to various operations concerning maritime security in the Red Sea.

 Other deployments